4auvar/VulnNodeApp/README.md

 # VulnNodeApp
 A vulnerable application made using node.js, express server and ejs template engine.
-This application is meant for educational purpose only.
+This application is meant for educational purposes only.

 # Setup
 ## Clone this repository